 Dan began serious research into the Internet’s mechanics in 1996.
 He studied the new web design and marketing technologies for 10 hours or more per day, seven days a week, for the next three years.
 He wanted to know how to position a website at the top of the list in any search engine.
 He knew that having that knowledge would be invaluable to client companies.
 He became so excited about the Web that he shut down LTE and moved to Denver, CO in 1997, and continued his studies.

 In January ‘98, he moved to St. Petersburg, FL where he planned to launch his own web development company.
 Dan refused to start it, however, until he could prove his own ability to place a website on page-one of major search engines for any given keyword.
 After investing about 11,000 hours in research, in the summer of ‘99, he had proven himself by placing a website at the top of any search engine.
 On September 17, 1999, he launched Profit Gate, Inc. (www.profitgate.net).

 Dan Lewis has helped hundreds of client companies to make money with their websites.
 It is estimated that the websites created and managed by Profit Gate have produced sales in the hundreds of millions of dollars since he began.
-He has also expanded Profit Gate’s services to include web hosting, web marketing, website management, creative writing, video production, online and offline advertising.
+He has also expanded Profit Gate’s services to include web design, web hosting, web marketing, website management, creative writing, video production, online and offline advertising.
 Profit Gate currently has over 100 active clients.